 The class went on, Cassie explained how our everyday words sometimes had meanings more than we knew and that “care should be taken. . . . .”
 Most of us had already zoned.
 We’d gotten what we came for and were ready to move on.
 After the break, there was only Marty, Darla Millveen, and one or two others.
 We heard that Cassie seemed not to be overly concerned about the dwindled class.

 “Well, there are some folk around here,” Marty said, “Who are cheatgrafires.”

 “Well, that’s a fine word, Marty.”

 “Yup,” Marty said.
-“Cheat grass and fires, gratified by a quick light and a fast burn.”
+“Cheatgrass and fires.
+Some are gratified by a quick light and a fast burn.”

 Sometime during the week some of us started to ask ourselves and each other why Cassie had stopped reading suddenly, why her face went pink, and why she said “Hugm, Well.”
 Finally Oliver Hodinker saw Marty in the Drink Whole.
 Cassie happened to be sitting on a stool next to him at the bar.
 So Ollie sidles up between them and says,